laserroger/QSP-Latex/README.md

 ## 0. What's current status?
 I heard that the manuscipt is unfininshed.

-Well, we have done all the class material of this course (not include section 3 & 4 of Chapter 6 which are not frequently in previous sessions).
+Well, we have done all the class material of this course (not include section 3 & 4 of Chapter 6 which are not frequently taught in previous sessions).
 The current version number is 1.1.

 However, there numerous typos left for check.
 Contact <a href="mailto:heinsius@pku.edu.cn">Zhao-Yu Han</a> if you found any problems.